open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 from one that is running, which is all such a flag would say; and maintaining it would mean marking entry to and exit from JavaScript in the target, which is per-call work on the hottest path this design exists to keep native code off.

+### Reporting a sample with nothing attached

+A sample can come from a thread that publishes a perfectly good discovery struct and still has nothing attached: an idle loop, a request that has already finished, or application code running outside any span.
+This proposal has the profiler emit such a sample the same way it emits one from a process with no thread-context support at all — with no trace context — and adds no per-sample marker separating the two.

+The distinction remains available to a consumer one level up.
+A process that supports this mechanism says so in its process context, which the profiler already reports, so "supports it, nothing was attached here" and "does not support it" are separable per process without spending a bit per sample.
+A per-sample marker would only be needed to separate "nothing was attached" from "something was attached but the walk failed".
+Those two *are* distinguishable inside the reader — an empty slot compares equal to `undefined_addr`, a failed walk does not — but the place to surface that difference is the profiler's own error metrics, not a field on every sample.

 ### Memory overhead